-There is a total of 893 ENC cells published by the AHO.
+There is a total of 892 ENC cells published by the AHO.
 These include AU, PG and SB ENC cells.
 ENC covering Papua New Guinea waters will continue to be progressively updated and reissued as 'PG' ENC.
 Phase 1 has completed with all the harbour usage cells (5) renamed to PG.
 The next phase of the PG renaming to conclude in 2021 will include Approach, Coastal, General and Overview cells.

 The AHO has moved from a trial program to full production of Navigation Purpose 6 ENC for selected ports.
 The product is referred to as a High Density bathymetric ENC (HDbENC), reflecting content that is substantially limited to high density bathymetry, and not extensive additional infrastructure detail that is also possible in this layer.
 Each ENC covers a segment of a dredged channel or manoeuvring area, and aligned to areas with different survey frequencies within the port.
 This allows for full 'update by replacement' as new surveys are received, without the need to merge new and existing data.
-Currently the AHO has published 10 HDbENC's for ports of Townsville, Cairns, Sydney Harbour and Botany Bay.
+Currently the AHO has published 10 HDbENC's for ports of Townsville, Cairns, Sydney Harbour and Botany Bay and has approved five new HDBenc for Brisbane Port.